exercism/common-lisp-representer/README.md

 (_.c.f._ [The Representer Interface][automated-analysis-representer-interface])

-The `/opt/representer/bin/generate.sh` script that the docker image runs receives two parameters:
+The `/opt/representer/bin/run.sh` script that the docker image runs receives two parameters:

 1. the test slug
-2. the input/output directory namestring.
+2. the input directory namestring.
 This directory contains the submitted code.
+2. the output directory namestring.
+This directory will be writable.

 The script *MUST* write the following files to the directory: